-- Online Enables FILESTREAM on the node on which the service group comes online. - Offline Disables FILESTREAM on the node on which the service group goes offline. - Monitor Monitors FILESTREAM status on the node on which the service group is online.
+Online Enables FILESTREAM on the node on which the service group comes online.
+Offline Disables FILESTREAM on the node on which the service group goes offline.
+Monitor Monitors FILESTREAM status on the node on which the service group is online.
 If the agent is unable to query the status of FILESTREAM or if FILESTREAM is disabled on the node, the FILESTREAM resource in the service group faults.

-Resource type definition for SQL Server 2008 FILESTREAM agent
+Resource type definition for VCS agent for SQL Server FILESTREAM

-The agent for SQL Server 2008 FILESTREAM is configured as a resource of type SQLFilestream.
+The agent for SQL Server FILESTREAM is configured as a resource of type SQLFilestream.